gprasanthi9/Debug-Squad-Seafile/DFD.md

 ### Reflection
 Working on this project, we realized the importance of understanding how data flows within a system and how vulnerabilities can arise at any point.
 Collaboration was key in identifying these issues and proposing actionable solutions.
 Misunderstandings about trust boundaries were resolved through brainstorming and documentation.

-Moving forward, we plan to document all security requirements comprehensively.
+Moving forward, we plan to document all security requirements comprehensively based on new findings.

 Explore our project board for more details:  [Project Board](https://github.com/users/gprasanthi9/projects/3/views/1)